SebastianBaltes/PersistentFragmentTabs/README.md

 ----------

 The official android documentation provides an example for [navigation tabs with fragments](http://developer.android.com/guide/topics/ui/actionbar.html#Tabs), but does not provide much information about up and back navigation.
-The need for it appeared during a port of an iPhone app to android where the same user experience for tab and up navigation should be implemented.
+The need for it appeared from porting an iPhone app to android where the same user experience for tab and up navigation should be implemented.

 For more background, see this [Stackoverflow](http://stackoverflow.com/questions/6987334/separate-back-stack-for-each-tab-in-android-using-fragments) question.